Jeff Brown has a new technology investing newsletter called The Near Future Report.

 $49 for 12 newsletters over the course of a year with a bunch of bonuses isn't a bad deal.

-You do actually get that for $49 but you'll be pressured into buying a much more expensive newsletter after you buy.
+You do actually get that for $49, but you'll be pressured into buying a much more expensive newsletter after you buy it.

-Here's a post of someone explaining exactly what happens after you buy:
+Here's a post from someone explaining exactly what happens after you buy:

-It's well known in the internet marketing world that people who have already bought from you are much more likely to spend money on a more expensive product.
+It's well known in the world of internet marketing that people who have already bought from you are much more likely to spend money on a more expensive product.

-Knowing this many marketers sell a cheap product just to get people onto their email list.
+Knowing this, many marketers sell cheap products just to get people onto their email list.

 The post up top makes it clear that this was not a spontaneous email either.
 This is an automatic email that everyone who buys The Near Future Report will get.